allenJynRoyston/phaser-angular2-demo/README.md

   - npm install
   - npm start
   - make your game!

-Should load the default Angular2 quickstart page, initiate a preload, and then present an animated Phaser logo.
+  - Should load the default Angular2 quickstart page, initiate a preload, and then present an animated Phaser logo.

+### Required
+  - NPM
+  - Typescript (Not required by highly suggested)

 ### How it Works
 If you want to include Phaser in your own project, you'll have do the following steps.
 You shouldn't have to alter any files; just follow the following instructions.